Gr8Gatsby/minimal-blog/posts/passion-projects.md

 AI offers a new way forward, allowing anyone to take on complex projects that once required specialized teams.
 With AI as a collaborator, creating sophisticated applications becomes accessible, transforming ideas into polished, functional products more quickly and efficiently than ever before.

-# What roles did AI play?
+# What role did AI play?

-With ChatGPT, everything changes.
-Instead of working with a team, an AI assistant handled high-level requirements and executed across multiple roles:
+With AI, everything changes.
+Instead of working on my own there is a virtual team, an AI assistant handled high-level requirements and executed across multiple roles:

 ### Developer 👩🏻‍💻
 ChatGPT handled all coding, using Leaflet.js to create an interactive map with color-coded markers, labels, and tooltips.
 The calendar was dynamically generated from data, linked to the map, and included stop numbers—all through simple requests like “add a marker” or “apply color coding.”